Testing in Github

 adminAccountPassword: 'O_Romeo_Romeo!'

-The above assumes that your server is running and reachable on the domain shakespeare.lit and that it is provisioned with an administrative account (one that is allowed to create other users, per XEP-0133) that uses the username juliet and the provided password.
-You’ll find the full range of available configuration options below.
+This example demonstrates one possible way to provision accounts.
+It assumes your server is running and accessible at shakespeare.lit, and that it already has an administrative account (one that is allowed to create other users, per XEP-0133) that uses the username juliet and the provided password.
+Other configuration methods are also available, and you can explore the full set of options in the sections below.

 A Full Example